 Explore it on Goodreads or Amazon.

-Other books by this author include The Iron Knight
+Other books by this author which I have reviewed include The Iron Knight

 First in the Blood of Eden urban fantasy series for young adults revolving around Allison Sekemoto, a newly turned vampire in this dystopian world.